Mylaana/AresExpedition/README.md

 ### Refactoring :
 Websocket: remove the global channel and switch to multiple sendings on private ones
 Optimize data volume exchanged
-Refactor playable cards component should be storing clientstate and not repeatedly check for state
 Refactor Ressource system (scaling, base etc.)
 Refactor Tag System

 ### Interface
 Add log
 Add main buttons help popup
-Add onClick visual effect for buttons
 Add popup-like window for non-production phase gains
 Add proper Hybrid production zone looks
 Rework effect summary zone (refacto + looks)
 Builder: display visual list of active triggers
-Add a wizz button when player being too long to play <3
-have "lines" the same size between navigation pannels (eg: global parameter line size should be the same as players so 3 player game should be same height as global parameter pannel)

-### Responsiveness
--

-### Misc
--

 ## Game Options
 initial mulligan is an andvanced game mode option, not base